sthiede/Comparative_Genomics/day2_afternoon/README.md

 [[back to top]](https://github.com/alipirani88/Comparative_Genomics/blob/master/day2_afternoon/README.md)
 [[HOME]](https://github.com/alipirani88/Comparative_Genomics/blob/master/README.md)

 Next, instead of looking at resistance classes one at a time, lets look at them all in one shot!
-To do this we will use LS-BSR, which essentially is just a wrapper for doing the same sort of BLASTing we just did in the previous step.
+To do this we will use [LS-BSR](https://peerj.com/articles/332/), which essentially is just a wrapper for doing the same sort of BLASTing we just did in the previous step.
 BSR stands for BLAST Score Ratio, which refers to what the output is.
 In particular, for each query gene LS-BSR returns the ratio between: 1) the BLAST score of best hit in target genome and 2) BLAST score of query gene against itself.
-So, the output is a query x target genome matrix, where the values are between 0 and 1, and indicate the strength of a given queries BLAST hit in the target genome.
+So, the output is a query by target genome matrix, where the values are between 0 and 1, and indicate the strength of a given queries BLAST hit in the target genome.

 >i.
 Load modules required for LS-BSR